AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Delegation and leave coverage.
 When an approver is travelling or on leave, invoices should route to a nominated delegate, not sit in a queue until the primary approver returns.
 This is a basic operational requirement that several platforms handle poorly at the native level.

 Exception flagging before the approval queue.
+Businesses concerned about this control gap should review the guide to accounts payable fraud vulnerability for context on what is at stake.
 If an invoice arrives with a changed bank account number, a failed ABN check, or a line item that doesn’t match the linked purchase order, the approval workflow should flag it before routing, not route it to an approver who has no reason to suspect a problem.

 Xero is the dominant accounting platform for Australian SMBs, and it handles the ledger well.
 What it does not do natively is enforce approval hierarchies based on invoice values, apply threshold-based routing, or maintain a detailed decision record showing who made each approval call and why.